Fab2bprog/Radinus/README.md

 Radinus is free software that was developed with the Windev development tool from PCSoft.
 The use of this source code, its modification and its compilation requires at least possession of a Windev PCSoft license in version 28 or higher.

+Radinus 1.2.0
+- Added the possibility of adding comments to operations.
+- Ability to modify categories, assignments, payment methods directly in the operations list table.
+- Added a window for mass modification of operation characteristics.
+- Colorization of totals in statistics based on their positive or negative value.

+Radinus 1.1.1
+- Version renumbering, Radinus is now stable.
+It is published on the web for common users.

 Radinus version 0.20
 - Code optimizations to improve speed: tests done with test sets of 35,000 bank transactions
 - Improved dashboard display and RIB editing window